 Exploration History Summary: Surficial mineralization was discovered by Blue Sky in 2011 while prospecting and carrying out surface radiometric surveys in the area of the property.
 The superficial radiometric anomalies are located within a similar geological environment as observed at the CNEA's Mirasol uranium occurrence which is located less than 100 kilometres to the east.
 Blue Sky completed a short exploration program in 2012 that included a ground radiometric survey, mapping and sampling.
 Ground radiometric anomalies ranged from background to 1,650 cps.

-Current Exploration: The Company is currently evaluating strategic alternatives to advance the Tierras Coloradas Project.
+Current Exploration: No work was carried out on the property in 2019.
+The Company is currently evaluating strategic alternatives to advance the Tierras Coloradas Project.

 Cerro Parva Project, Chubut Province